housel/opendylan/documentation/library-reference/source/io/streams.rst

 condition is signalled at the time the file stream is created.

 The *element-type:* init-keyword controls how the elements of the underlying file are accessed.
-The three possible element types
+The possible element types
 are:

 - :type:`<byte-character>`
   The file is accessed as a sequence of 8-bit characters.

-- :type:`<unicode-character>`
-  The file is accessed as a sequence of 16-bit Unicode characters.

 - :type:`<byte>`
   The file is accessed as a sequence of unsigned 8-bit integers.